grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/selecting-ui-elements.md

 </InlineField>
 ```

-Like in the `checkbox` component, you need to bypass the Playwright actionability check by setting `force: true`.
+Like in the `Checkbox` component, you need to bypass the Playwright actionability check by setting `force: true`.

 ```ts title="Playwright test"
 let switchLocator = page.getByLabel('TLS Enabled');